Mary-Samuela/Akan-Names/Readme.md

 **Support and contact details**
 If you run into issues or have questions, ideas, or contributions:
-•	Contact me via email: samuelamary@gmail.com
+•	Contact me via Github
 •	Contributions, pull requests, and suggestions are highly encouraged.

 **License**